ericbutz/developer-portal/app/resources/wire-transfer-api.md

 ---
 layout: twoColumn
 section: resources
-type: access-api-article
+type: article
 title:  "Wire transfer API"
 description: "A walkthrough of sending wire transfers through the Dwolla API."
 ---

 # Overview
-Wire transfers continue to be a staple functionality in the world of B2B and B2C commerce, so we’ve made the ability to wire funds out of the Dwolla platform available to Access API partners.
-In some instances, wire transfers may prove beneficial to Access API partners over standard ACH; for example, they provide the ability to move large transactions out of the Dwolla platform at a faster speed.
+Wire transfers continue to be a staple functionality in the world of B2B and B2C commerce, so we’ve made the ability to wire funds out of the Dwolla platform available to Dwolla API partners.
+In some instances, wire transfers may prove beneficial to Dwolla API partners over standard ACH; for example, they provide the ability to move large transactions out of the Dwolla platform at a faster speed.
 In this article we'll cover how to wire out funds to a bank from the Dwolla platform.

 A few key items to note are:

 *  Funds are available the **same business day**, rather than days later.
 *  Wire transfers are more expensive than ACH transfers to send and receive.
-*  A wire transfer can only be facilitated out of the Dwolla platform to a bank for an Access API partner Dwolla Account or its [Verified Customers](/resources/account-types/access-api-accounts.html).
+*  A wire transfer can only be facilitated out of the Dwolla platform to a bank for a Dwolla API partner account or its [Verified Customers](/resources/account-types.html).
 *  Funds can only be wired to customers with domestic (U.S.) bank accounts.

 #### Wire transfer processing times and events